eclipse/kuksa.val/doc/quickstart.md

 ## Reading and Writing VSS data via CLI
 You can interact with the VSS datapoints using the cli clients.
-The first option is databroker-cli.
+The first option is kuksa-cli.

 This is, how you start it:

 ```
-docker run -it --rm --net=host ghcr.io/eclipse/kuksa.val/databroker-cli:master
+docker run -it --rm --net=host ghcr.io/eclipse/kuksa.val/kuksa-cli:master
 ```

 Here is how you can use it: